-Stage Task Outcome Stage 1: Screening (the 'Significance Test') Description of the development plan and confirmation that it is not directly connected with or necessary to the management of European sites.
-Identification of potentially affected European sites and their conservation objectives .
+Stage Task Outcome Stage 1: HRA Screening Description of the development plan and confirmation that it is not directly connected with or necessary to the management of European sites.
+Identification of potentially affected European sites and their conservation objectives 17 .
 Review of other plans and projects.
-Assessment of likely significant effects of the development plan alone or in combination with other plans and projects, Where effects are unlikely, prepare a 'finding of no significant effect report'.
+Assessment of likely significant effects of the development plan alone or in combination with other plans and projects, prior to consideration of avoidance or reduction ('mitigation') measures 18 .
+Where effects are unlikely, prepare a 'finding of no significant effect report'.
 Where effects judged likely, or lack of information to prove otherwise, proceed to Stage 2.
+Stage 2: Appropriate Assessment (where Stage 1 does not rule out likely significant effects) Information gathering (development plan and data on European sites 19).
+Impact prediction.
+Evaluation of development plan impacts in view of conservation objectives of European sites.
+Appropriate Assessment report describing the plan, European site baseline conditions, the adverse effects of the plan on the European site, how these effects will be avoided through, firstly, avoidance, and secondly, mitigation including the